swift-kim/flutter-tizen/doc/develop-plugin.md

 The result of the method call can be either:

 - `Success()`: Indicates that the call completed successfully.
 The argument can be either empty or of the `flutter::EncodableValue` type.
 - `Error()`: Indicates that the call was understood but handling failed in some way.
-The error can be caught as a `PlatformException` instance by the caller.
+The error can be caught as a `PlatformException` by the caller.
 - `NotImplemented()`

 Any arguments to the method call can be retrieved from the `method_call` variable.
 For example, if a `map<String, dynamic>` is passed from Dart code: